wadaemmanuel/LIRI-node-app/README.md

 **instructions**

+clone and run npm install.

+set up keys for the above APIs.

 Start by querying in the command line by typing node liri.js.
 This will let node to run the liri.js file, then type in the command *spotify-this-song* followed by the title of the song.
 Reapeat for all the other commands